 Getting “Real” about Dairy

 There’s nothing better than snacking on fresh veggies and fruit.
 That’s undeniable.
-But dairy in its most natural form—raw, organic, pastured (meaning grass-fed), and full-fat—does have nutritional value and can be handled digestively by most people.
-Even better if it’s fermented!
-(Then it’s lower in sugar and lactose and contains probiotics).
+But dairy in its most natural form –raw, organic, pastured (meaning grass fed), and full fat — does have nutritional value and can be handled digestively by most people.
+Even better if it’s fermented (it’s lower in sugar and lactose and contains probiotics)!

 Food rotation is a key element in getting good nutrition and avoiding food allergies.
-When I know we are carefully choosing what we consume and when, I can feel good about indulging in things like real dairy once in a while.
-As always a good meal planning system (check out my favorite, Real Plans!) helps guard against the overconsumption of any one kind of food.
+When I know we are carefully choosing what and when we consume, I can feel good about indulging in things like real dairy once in a while.
+As always, a good meal planning system (check out my favorite, Real Plans!) helps guard against the overconsumption of any one kind of food.